This course can be tailored to your needs for private, onsite delivery at your location.

 - Setting up the room

-Participants learn how to orchestrate mechanics, group dynamics, and creativity techniques to create a successful meeting environment.
+- Participants learn how to orchestrate mechanics, group dynamics, and creative techniques to create a successful meeting environment.
 Participants construct detailed agendas based on the desired outcome of the meeting assigned to them.

 V. Facilitating the JAD Workshop - Demonstration and Class Exercises